smhanov/syzgydb/README.md

 This command will:

-- Pull the `smhanov/syzydb` image from Docker Hub.
+1. Pull the `smhanov/syzydb` image from Docker Hub.
-- Map port 8080 of the container to port 8080 on your host machine.
+2. Map port 8080 of the container to port 8080 on your host machine.
-- Map the `/data` directory inside the container to `/path/to/your/data` on your host system, ensuring that your data is persisted outside the container.
+3. Map the `/data` directory inside the container to `/path/to/your/data` on your host system, ensuring that your data is persisted outside the container.

+## Configuration

+The configuration settings can be specified on the command line, using an environment variable, or in a file /etc/syzydb.conf.

+* **DATA_FOLDER** Specifies where the persistent files are kept.
+Default: "./data" when running from the command line or "/data" when run inside of a docker image.
+* **OLLAMA_SERVER** The optional ollama server used to create embeddings.
+Default: "localhost:11434"
+* **TEXT_MODEL** The name of the text embedding model to use with ollama.
+Default: "all-minilm" (384 dimensions)
+* **IMAGE_MODEL** The name of the image embedding model to use with ollama.
+Default: "minicpm-v"

 ## RESTful API